Laburnum × watereri (Wettst.) Dippel

 Bloom Time: Late spring and early summer

-Laburnum x watereri is a deciduous, flowering tree up to 25 feet (7.5 m) tall, with trifoliate leaves that are slightly hairy beneath.
-In late spring and early summer, dense, drooping racemes of pea-like, yellow flowers appear followed by partially-developed, hairy seed pods.
+Laburnum × watereri is a deciduous flowering tree with trifoliate leaves that are slightly hairy beneath.
+It grows up to 25 feet (7.5 m) tall.
+Dense, drooping racemes of pea-like yellow flowers appear in late spring and early summer, followed by partially-developed hairy seed pods.

 USDA hardiness zone 5a to 7b: from −20 °F (−28.9 °C) to 10 °F (−12.2 °C).